 - Categories of guests for interviews.

-For understanding this stage, two facts of Voizzup’s data-science applied to content in Radio are key:
+To understand this stage, two facts of Voizzup’s data-science applied to content in Radio are key:

 As we’ve already seen, at this point the station team has familiarised with the methodology for detecting correlations between on-air elements and listeners’ behaviours that are really causal.
 This, combined with the two facts just mentioned, triggers a shift in the perception of radio professionals working with Voizzup.